corcorana/restingIAF/iaf_manu.md

 Interestingly, our analysis shows that less sophisticated approaches to peak estimation (namely, automated detection of local maxima) can result in substantial error at comparably low levels of SNR.
 It is likely that many of these inaccurate estimates were attributable to spurious local maxima within noisy fluctuations in background spectral activity.
-Such artifacts are undesirable not only for the obvious reason that they introduce additional noise into the analysis, but also insofar as these errors diminish confidence in the reliability of the method (after all, such errors would presumably have been avoided had spectral data been analysed instead via visual inspection).
+Such artifacts are undesirable not only for the obvious reason that they introduce additional noise into IAF-related analyses, but also insofar as these errors diminish confidence in the reliability of the automated analysis method (after all, such errors would presumably have been avoided had spectral data been subjected instead to visual inspection).
 Indeed, we consider it preferable that an automated peak detection routine should reject spectra showing inconclusive evidence of any concerted alpha-band activity, rather than generating highly deviant estimates of the underlying (albeit weak) signal.
 It is a strength of the SGF technique, then, that it applies more stringent criteria in the evaluation of peak candidates -- criteria which we believe constitute a good approximation to the traditional method of (visual) PAF evaluation formulated in section 1.1.

 In addition to demonstrating that the SGF technique performs consistently well in low-to-moderate SNR conditions, our analysis also confirmed that the application of this smoothing procedure did not cause excessive distortion of PAF estimates.
-Furthermore, our analysis highlighted that discrete Fourier analysis methods such as Welch's modified periodogram approach to PSD estimation may lead to artifactual split-peaks, and that such cases can be corrected by the SGF procedure.
+Furthermore, our analysis highlighted that discrete Fourier analysis methods such as Welch's modified periodogram approach to PSD estimation may lead to artifactual split-peaks, and that such cases can be corrected by means of a smoothing procedure.
 Consequently, this preliminary set of simulation data stands as a basic proof of concept that the SGF method is capable of (1) extracting a high proportion of underlying peak frequencies without introducing systematic bias, and (2) improving upon existing techniques of peak resolution and estimation, thus helping to maximise the number of IAF estimates that can be extracted from a given dataset.
 We acknowledge however that the estimation of sharply defined, single frequency alpha components may well be unrepresentative of genuine electrophysiological data in many contexts.
 While it is encouraging then that the SGF technique performed well when applied in these reasonably favourable conditions, it was necessary to demonstrate its capabilities when confronted with more complex, ecologically valid simulation data.

-The multi-channel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as they were comprised of both a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999], and a variety of nonidentical spectral representations of each composite signal.
+The multi-channel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as they were comprised of both a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999], and a variety of nonidentical time series in which the target signal was embedded.
-This manipulation also enabled us to examine the accuracy of the SGF routine's CoG estimates, which in the context of Gaussian-distributed alpha components should ideally converge with the PAF.
+These simulations also enabled us to examine the performance characteristics of the SGF routine's CoG estimator, which in the context of Gaussian-distributed alpha components should ideally converge with the PAF.
 The critical finding across all simulation conditions was that the SGF technique rendered PAF and CoG estimates that almost always improved upon PAF estimates derived from an automated search for local maxima within averaged channel spectra.
-This finding held irrespective of whether estimator performance deficits were quantified in terms of the average error across simulated datasets, the magnitude of worst (i.e. most deviant) estimate errors, or the percentage of estimates in the dataset that deviated from the ground truth by more than $\pm$ 0.5 Hz.
+This finding held irrespective of whether estimator performance deficits were quantified in terms of the average error across simulated datasets, the magnitude of worst (i.e. most deviant) estimate errors, or the percentage of estimates in the dataset that deviated from the ground truth by more than $\pm$ 0.5 Hz [a threshold previously used to evaluate the performance of an alpha peak detection algorithm by @lodder2011].

 Leaving aside the superiority of the SGF estimators over the LM detection routine, one might still raise the concern that its performance falls somewhat short when applied to broadly dispersed alpha component structures.
-Indeed, the RMSE of the PAF estimator in both SNR conditions approaches the 0.5 Hz threshold that we have used to demarcate substantial estimate deviation, while CoG exceeds this limit in the low SNR condition.
+Indeed, the RMSE of the PAF estimator in both SNR conditions approaches the 0.5 Hz threshold demarcating substantial estimate deviation, while CoG exceeds this limit in the low SNR condition.
 Correspondingly, these simulations returned a much higher proportion of estimates exceeding the 0.5 Hz error threshold (as compared to simulations involving higher $\alpha$ levels), especially in the case of the PAF estimator.
 It ought to be borne in mind, however, that all simulation analyses were performed using SGF parameters identical to those used in the empirical analysis.
-This is pertinant because it is likely that the filter frame width ($F_w = 11$) was suboptimally narrow for the purpose of smoothing the broadest peak structures.
+This is pertinant because it is likely that the filter frame width ($F_w = 11$) was suboptimally narrow for the purpose of smoothing such broad peak structures.
 Indeed, post hoc analysis (not reported) revealed that simply doubling the length of the filter frame can halve the number of simulations that failed to produce PAF estimates, as well as reducing substantial estimate deviation by one third in the moderate SNR condition.
 Corresponding improvements were not realised however in the context of low SNR; thus the recovery of broadly dispersed, relatively weak alpha signals remains technically challenging.

-Of the three IAF estimators examined in these simulation analyses, the CoG seemed most sensitive to the SNR manipulation.
+Of the three IAF estimators examined in these simulation analyses, the CoG was most sensitive to manipulation of the SNR.
-That low SNR simulations should inflict substantial performance decrements is hardly surprising, however, given that the CoG depends upon the spectral characteristics of the entire (individualised) alpha-band interval as manifest across all available channels.
+That low SNR simulations should inflict substantial performance decrements is hardly surprising, however, given that the CoG calculation depends upon the spectral characteristics of the entire (individualised) alpha-band interval as manifest across all available channels.
 Not only does low SNR pose nontrivial difficulties in defining the bounds of the alpha interval (thus threatening to introduce noise either by including extraneous data beyond the alpha interval, or conversely by excluding portions of the alpha component from analysis), the relative weakness of the alpha signal means that a higher proportion of background noise contributes to the CoG calculation.
-This scenario may be compounded by the fact that the traditional method of computing CoG estimates applies the individualised alpha-band window to all available channels, not just those that contributed to calculation of alpha interval bandwidth (although note that the average number of channels selected to infer this bandwidth remained high even in the doubly challenging conditions presented by low SNR $\times$ broad component dispersal).
+This scenario may be compounded by the fact that the traditional method of computing CoG estimates applies the individualised alpha-band window to (and thus, averages across) all available channels, not just those that contributed to calculation of alpha interval bandwidth (although note that the average number of channels selected to infer this bandwidth remained high even in the doubly challenging conditions presented by low SNR $\times$ broad component dispersal).
 It could be the case then that the central tendancy-like properties of the CoG, which might well have underpinned its strong performance in the moderate SNR simulations (where it was the most resiliant of the three estimators against substantial estimate deviation), render it more vulnerable to error when substantive alpha-band activity is relatively sparse.
-It could therefore be a valuable line of future research to investigate whether the performance and reliability of the CoG estimator can be augmented by making it more robust to spectral noise.
+It may therefore be a valuable line of future research to investigate whether the performance of the CoG estimator in relatively noisy conditions can be augmented by making the procedure more robust.

 ### 4.3 Limitations and future developments
 We aimed to design a straightforward automated routine that calculates reliable PAF and CoG estimates from posterior channel EEG data recorded during short periods of relaxed, eyes-closed wakefulness.